Syria probe mission on hold amid security fears - Journal du Cameroun

 Western ambassadors to the organisation accused the Syrian regime of obstructing the mission.

-Several experts have said it was likely that the Russian and Syrian forces that have controlled Douma over the past week have tried to remove or tampered with any incriminating evidence.
+Several experts have said it was likely Russian and Syrian forces that now control Douma have tried to remove or tampered with incriminating evidence.

 – Burial site –

-The head of the Syrian Civil Defence organisation, known as the “White Helmets”, said he was working closely with the inspectors.
+The “White Helmets”, a Syrian rescue force that works in opposition-held areas, said it was working closely with the inspectors.

-“We provided information on the burial place of those killed in the chemical attack,” Raed Saleh told AFP.
+“We provided information on the burial place of those killed in the chemical attack,” its chief Raed Saleh told AFP.

-Another member of the White Helmets, whose volunteers were first responders during the deadly two-month bombardment of Eastern Ghouta, said he was concerned inspectors would not be able to conduct their investigation.
+The White Helmets and local medics were the main source of information in the wake of the supposed chemical attack, but also during the broader two-month assault on Ghouta.

+Another member of the force said he was worried proof that toxic substances had been used was being tampered with, particularly the burial site.